awde123/revolutionaryPy/README.md

 # revolutionaryPy
-Transforms two intersecting equations into a 3D image
+Transforms two intersecting equations into a 3D image based on rotation about the x axis